alari777/project-birdnest/README.md

 - Deploy at Vercel
 - Docker
   - Dockerfile
-  - One more GitHub action: `Docker push` at GitHub package
+  - One more GitHub action: `Docker push` in GitHub package
 - Readme.md, some refactoring and PostMan

 1. First sprint.
    I have decided to take NextJs because this variant has SSR and React.
-   And store is just `Map() collection` at JS.
+   Store is just `Map collection` at JS.
-   I had some variants like PHP, PHP+JS, React+ExpressJS or just React with polling.
+   I had few variants how to do this project: PHP, PHP+JS+cron, React+ExpressJS or just React with polling.
-   For storing data I can take DB like MySQL or MongoDB or noSQL like Redis.
+   To store data I could take DB like MySQL or MongoDB or noSQL like Redis.
-   Also, I had variant where is using Redis pub/sub.
+   Also, I had variant where was using Redis pub/sub.

-   In my opinion all these ways are too redundant and complex, and I can use better way.
+   In my opinion all these ways are too redundant and complex, and I can take better way.
-   Actually, I think it is NextJS with SSR+React under hood.
-Map collection is a good way in order to store these data because
+   Actually, I think it is NextJS (NextJS is based on React; also NextJS provides SSR too).
-   To use any DBs is also too redundant and complex for this task.
+   `Map collection` is a good way in order to store data because to use any DBs is also too redundant and complex for this task.

 2. Next one sprint.
-   That was development of both sides.
+   That was development of both sides: backend and frontend.

 3. Next one sprint.
    That was adding basic UI in order to show table with violators-pilots.
-   Also, there you can find expended version (just to use checkbox) where is providing some additional information about each pilot violator.
+   Also, there you can find expended version (just use checkbox!) where is providing additional information about each pilot violator.

 4. Next one sprint.
-   TypeScript is good solution in order to get strict typing.
+   TypeScript is a good solution in order to get strict typing.
 We can add it at any step of project.

 5. Next one sprint.
    I think that a better way to add `tests` before development, but I had investigating what kind of development I have to choose.